BISC-E Bio-based Innovation Student Challenge - Europe

 Welcome to BISC-E Austria!

-Are you ready to design an innovative bio-based solution with a diverse, multidisciplinary team?
-BISC-E challenges students to dive into the emerging bio-based sector by developing sustainable products or processes that can shape a more sustainable future.
+Are you ready to design an innovative, bio-based solution as part of a diverse, multidisciplinary team?
+BISC-E encourages students to explore the growing bio-based sector by creating innovative products or processes that could help to shape a more sustainable future.
 Are you up for the challenge?

 What is BISC-E?